 And the output changes to 2.

-In other words, after p has been declared as a pointer of the same type as x and then set to point to x's value, we can use x and *p interchangeably.
-Since they both refer to the same thing, changing the value of one will change the value of the other.
+In other words, after p is declared as a pointer of the same type as x and then set to point to x's value, we can use x and *p interchangeably.
+Since they both refer to the same thing, changing the value of one changes the value of the other.